 Tippett: That’s interesting.

-Kimmerer: Yeah.
-I can’t think of a single scientific study in the last few decades that has demonstrated that plants or animals are dumber than we think.
+Kimmerer: I can’t think of a single scientific study in the last few decades that has demonstrated that plants or animals are dumber than we think.
 It’s always the opposite, right?
-What we’re revealing is the fact that they have extraordinary capacities, which are so unlike our own, but we dismiss them because, well, if they don’t do it like animals do it, then they must not be doing anything, when, in fact, they’re sensing their environment, responding to their environment in incredibly sophisticated ways.
-The science which is showing that plants have capacity to learn, to have memory, we’re at the edge of a wonderful revolution in really understanding the sentience of other beings.
+What we’re revealing is the fact that they have extraordinary capacities, which are so unlike our own, but we dismiss them because, well, if they don’t do it like animals do it, then they must not be doing anything, when in fact, they’re sensing their environment, responding to their environment, in incredibly sophisticated ways.
+The science which is showing that plants have capacity to learn, to have memory — we’re at the edge of a wonderful revolution in really understanding the sentience of other beings.

-Kimmerer: Yes.
-And it’s a conversation that takes place at a pace that we humans, especially we contemporary humans who are rushing about, we can’t even grasp the pace at which that conversation takes place.
-So thinking about plants as persons, indeed, thinking about rocks as persons, forces us to shed our idea of the only pace that we live in is the human pace.
-It’s, I think, very, very exciting to think about these ways of being which happen on completely different scales, and so exciting to think about what we might learn from them.
+Kimmerer: Yes, and it’s a conversation that takes place at a pace that we humans, especially we contemporary humans who are rushing about, we can’t even grasp the pace at which that conversation takes place.
+So thinking about plants as persons — indeed, thinking about rocks as persons — forces us to shed our idea of, the only pace that we live in is the human pace.
+And it’s, I think, very, very exciting to think about these ways of being, which happen on completely different scales, and so exciting to think about what we might learn from them.

-Tippett: You make such an interesting observation that the way you walk through the world and immerse yourself in moss and plant life — you’ve said you become aware that we have some deficits compared to our companion species.
+Tippett: You make such an interesting observation, that the way you walk through the world and immerse yourself in moss and plant life — you said you’ve become aware that we have some deficits, compared to our companion species.
 I sense that photosynthesis, that we can’t even photosynthesize, that this is a quality you covet in our botanical brothers and sisters. [laughs]

 Kimmerer: [laughs] It’s true.